 Amazonian Beauty: Over six feet tall, clad head to toe in armour, and the biggest bad ass in Nintendo's arsenal.
 Why don't we see more like her?

-Anachronic Order: The chronology is officially Metroid/Zero Mission, the Prime series, Metroid II, Super Metroid, Other M, and Fusion.
+Anachronic Order: The chronology is officially Metroid Zero Mission, the Prime series, Metroid II, Super Metroid, Other M, and Fusion.
+The original Metroid was replaced by its Updated Re-releaseZero Mission.

 Artificial Brilliance: In Fusion the cold X will initially chase after you because the Metroid vaccine made you vulnerable to cold and you lose a huge chunk of health from absorbing them.
 Immediately after getting the Varia Suit they'll still chase after you, but at that point you can absorb them for health.
 After absorbing a few they'll start to run away from you because chasing you would just help you.